haydenwhayne/gpt-github-crawler/README.md

     "repo_name": "<repository_name>",
     "branch_name": "<branch_name>",
     "match": ["<pattern_to_match_files>",...],
+    "ignore": ["<pattern_to_ignore_files>",...],
     "max_files_to_crawl": <max_number_of_files>,
     "output_file_name": "<output_filename>.json",
     "github_token": "<your_github_token>"
 }
 ```

 Fill in the placeholders with your GitHub repository details and personal access token.
+Leave ignore as an empty list if you don't want to ignore any patterns.

 ## Run your crawler
 Once the package is installed, you can run the script from anywhere in your system using the command: